Azure/blobxfer/docs/10-cli-usage.md

 ## <a name="commands"></a>Commands
 ### `download`
-Downloads a remote Azure path, which may contain many resources, to the local machine.
-This command requires at the minimum, the following options:
+Downloads remote Azure paths, which may contain many resources, to the local machine.
+This command requires at the minimum, the following options if invoked without a YAML configuration file:
-* `--storage-account`
+* `--storage-account` for the source remote Azure path
-* `--remote-path`
+* `--remote-path` for the source remote Azure path
 * `--local-path`

 Additionally, an authentication option for the storage account is required.
 Please see the Authentication sub-section below under Options.

 ### `upload`
-Uploads a local path to a remote Azure path.
+Uploads local paths to a remote Azure path or set of remote Azure paths.
 The local path may contain many resources on the local machine.
-This command requires at the minimum, the following options:
+This command requires at the minimum, the following options if invoked without a YAML configuration file:
 * `--local-path`
-* `--storage-account`
+* `--storage-account` for the destination remote Azure path
-* `--remote-path`
+* `--remote-path` for the destination remote Azure path

 Additionally, an authentication option for the storage account is required.
 Please see the Authentication sub-section below under Options.